fairscape/fairscape_web_client/docs/instructions.md

 ![Step 1](../screenshots/1.png)

 The client interface contains five interactive steps for creating and publishing RO-Crates.
 Only authorized users are allowed to publish the RO-Crates to the FAIRSCAPE server after logging in.
-Creatino and packaing of RO-Crates can be performed in a local machine in isolation.
+While RO-Crates can be created and packaged in a local machine in isolation, internet connection is required when a user is ready to connect to the server and publish them.
 Internet connection is required only when a user is ready to publish.
 The opening interface shows the following steps:

 - Step 0: Prep Folder for RO-Crate Initialization
 - Step 1: Initialize an RO-Crate